 Journalism that aims to make a difference, with tangible public benefit to the community.
 This could include: Good civic journalism which gives a voice to the voiceless in our community; Journalism which starts a public debate on an important issue; Journalism which exposes incompetence or wrongdoing by those who should be working for the common good, especially in government or any institutions affecting the public; Journalism which points to solutions to important issues within the community or society which it serves.

 - Demonstrated commitment to advancing ethical, evidence-based and sensitive journalism.

 - Applicants must demonstrate their capacity to apply cultural leadership in the newsroom.
-This does not mean you have to have a managerial role or a formal leadership position – it is about demonstrating your capacity to inspire, positively influence or capture the imagination of those around you.
+This does not mean they have to have a managerial role or a formal leadership position – it is about demonstrating their capacity to inspire, positively influence or capture the imagination of those around you.

 - Applicants must articulate why they want to do this fellowship, what they hope to learn from it, what they hope to do with it and what they think news media’s role is regarding the issue of violence against women.

 - The applicant must be available to attend all three retreats.
 This includes permission from their manager to take time out of the newsroom for professional development.

 Background of the Our Watch Fellowship Program and the National Media Engagement Program

 Our Watch receives funding from several government and philanthropic sources to deliver the NME Program, which has two broad aims:

 - To positively influence the attitudes, behaviours and norms of the general public regarding violence against women, by encouraging best-practice reporting